 It should fit approximately like it does on Teddy, the blond dog in the photo below

-To totally make sure you get the right size, see the girth chart here.
+YET, to totally make sure you get the right size, see the Girth measurement chart below.
 Girth is the measurement that goes over your dog's shoulders, right behind the front legs, and back up again.
-Please remember the harness needs to be a little bigger than your dog's actual girth.
+Like the red arrow shows.

 Next Steps.
 Assuming that you have investigated the tips above and tried them, and you are still having issues please email us the following: